Switzerland’s Only Domestic Trade Repository

-Based on the Financial Market Infrastructure Act (FMIA; in German ‘Finanzinfrastrukturgesetz’ FinfraG), all companies with a registered office in Switzerland are obliged to report derivative transactions to an authorized trade repository.
-In response to client demand, SIX has launched a central trade repository for the reporting of OTC and exchange traded derivative (ETD) transactions under FMIA.
+The Financial Market Infrastructure Act (FMIA; in German ‘Finanzinfrastrukturgesetz’ FinfraG) requires all companies with a registered office in Switzerland to report derivative transactions to an authorized trade repository.

-The trade repository from SIX is the only FINMA approved Swiss trade repository that guarantees full data storage in Switzerland and full compliance with the high Swiss regulatory standards ensuring data protection at all times.
+Ours is the only FINMA-approved Swiss trade repository.
+It guarantees full data storage in Switzerland and full compliance with stringent Swiss regulatory standards, thus ensuring data protection at all times.

 All parties who need to report for FMIA or EMIR need to obtain a Legal Entity Identifier (LEI).
 SIX has joined forces with The Depository Trust & Clearing Corporation (DTCC) to offer Swiss entities an easy and straight-forward way to apply for LEIs.